 Read our Paper Sourcing Policy

-We believe that including diverse suppliers in our sourcing process provides us the greatest opportunity to develop the most innovative, highest quality, and most cost-effective business solutions.
-Through direct experience, we know this strengthens our company on the inside and supports communities on the outside.
-We strive to ensure that our business leaders have a broad understanding of the business case for working with diverse suppliers and the competitive advantage that a robust Supplier Diversity process provides the company.
+We believe that including diverse suppliers in our sourcing process provides a meaningful opportunity to seek innovative, high-quality, and cost-effective business solutions, while also supporting the communities where we do business by creating jobs and opportunities.
+We strive to ensure that our business leaders have a broad understanding of the business case and competitive advantages that a robust supplier diversity process provide the company.
 We invite you to be part of the magic!

 Supply Chain Investment Program